-Combining the FBC analysis with the EC-based model, many works tried to characterize and optimize the performance of low-latency communication systems \RV{in terms of} reliability, latency, and rate.
-The authors of \cite{fbleb1} validated that the DVP derived from LDT is the upper bound of the actual DVP \RV{for certain types of} arrival processes, \RV{even with a small delay threshold}. \RV{This result indicated the potential use of the EC-based model in URLLC systems.} Based on this conclusion, a joint uplink and downlink resource configuration problem was formulated in \cite{she3} to improve the spectrum usage efficiency while ensuring reliability and latency performance. \RV{In contrast to these works, another line of research focuses on maximizing EC to improve QoS-constrained throughput in the FBL regime.} \RV{EC maximization has been studied in various fading channels, including Rayleigh \cite{ecresouce1,thirdorder2}, Rician \cite{zxjsac}, and Nakagami-$m$ \cite{8466036}, each with different constraints and conditions in the FBL regime.} In \cite{eur}, the author determined the throughput of \RV{a simple ARQ mechanism} in the FBL regime, which was applied in \cite{huarq}. \RV{Although many studies have adopted EC with FBC for QoS optimization in low-latency communication systems, the performance limit of EC in the FBL regime remains an open question.
-Additionally, due to the channel dispersion term in the FBC rate, deriving the analytical expression of EC is not straightforward.
-This complexity also poses challenges in evaluating the QoS-constrained throughput of low-latency systems and further optimizing EC.}
+Combining the FBC analysis with the EC-based model, many studies tried to characterize and optimize the performance of low-latency communication systems in terms of reliability, latency, and rate.
+There are mainly two lines of work on this topic.
+The first line of work utilized EC to derive the QVP and DVP of the low-latency systems and then optimized the system performance.
+The authors of \cite{fbleb1} validated that the DVP derived from EC serves as the upper bound of the actual DVP for certain types of arrival processes, even with small delay thresholds.
+This finding highlighted the potential applicability of the EC-based model in URLLC systems.
+Building on this insight, a joint uplink and downlink resource configuration problem was formulated in \cite{she3}, aiming to enhance the spectrum usage efficiency while maintaining stringent reliability and latency requirements.
+In contrast to these works, another line of research focused on maximizing EC to improve QoS-constrained throughput in the FBL regime.
+EC maximization has been explored in various kinds of fading channels, including Rayleigh \cite{ecresouce1,thirdorder2}, Rician \cite{zxjsac}, and Nakagami-$m$ \cite{8466036}, each considering different constraints and conditions in the FBL regime.
+In \cite{eur}, the author calculated the throughput for a simple automatic repeat request (ARQ) mechanism in the FBL regime, which was subsequently applied in \cite{huarq}.
+Despite the growing body of research using EC and FBC for QoS optimization in low-latency systems, the theoretical performance limit of EC in the FBL regime remains an open problem.
+Additionally, the presence of the channel dispersion term in the FBC rate complicates the derivation of an analytical expression for EC, posing additional challenges in assessing QoS-constrained throughput and further refining EC optimization.